ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

    ```
    {: pre}

-1. You need to know the region that you would like to deploy into.
+1. You need to know the region where you would like to deploy.

    To list all of the regions that deployments can be provisioned into from the current region, use the [{{site.data.keyword.databases-for}} CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}.